UKCloud/documentation/articles/managed-services/man-how-add-remove-device.md

 toc_mdlink: man-how-add-remove-devices.md
 ---

-# How to change your service configuration for Managed IT Operations
+# How to add and remove devices

 ## Overview

+Managed IT Operations provides several options focused on enhancing the general health of your compute assets:

-With Managed IT Operations, we provide several options to complement our Managed Monitoring as a Service offering:
+- Managed Monitoring as a Service

 - Anti-Virus as a Service